 Step Three:

-To "prove" these dogs are purebred Labs, buy AKC DNA kits and test the parents and puppies of this second generation.
-AKC is a registration body and will register any puppy when both parents are AKC registered and of the same breed.
+To "prove" these dogs are purebred, buy AKC DNA kits and test the parents and puppies of this second generation.
+AKC is a registration body and will register any puppy when both parents are AKC-registered and of the same breed.
 They don't care if the puppy is pink with purple polka dots.
-The DNA is only to check whether a particular puppy could have been sired by a particular male and out of a particular female.
+The DNA is to check whether a puppy was sired by a specific male and out of a specific female.
 They don't check any farther back.

 Congratulations!
 You have now committed fraud and potentially introduced additional health issues to the Labrador Retriever breed.